Global Development at UEA

 Find out moreKey Details

-Practical issues are at the heart of this one-year full-time MSc programme.
-You’ll develop a rigorous and deep critique of the ways NGOs and other agencies operate, along with an understanding of the political contexts of development.
-You'll develop a strong conceptual understanding of key debates and issues in international development.
-You’ll also gain technical skills in project design and project management.
+Designed for aspiring professionals and changemakers, this programme empowers you to think strategically, act ethically, and lead with confidence.
+Practical issues are at the heart of this one-year full-time course.
+You’ll develop a rigorous critique of the ways NGOs and other agencies operate, along with a deep understanding of the political contexts of development.
+You'll also develop a strong conceptual understanding of key debates and issues in global development and gain technical skills in project design and project management.

-Research in UEA’s renowned School of Global Development focuses on addressing contemporary challenges in developing and transitioning economies via disciplinary and multi-disciplinary approaches.
-You’ll consistently benefit from our excellent research-led teaching, ensuring you’ll encounter the latest thinking in the field.
+This dynamic course is housed in the School of Global Development, a world-leading centre for research, teaching, and practice, ranked as the No. 1 Development Studies institution in the UK (REF 2021).
+The course focuses on addressing contemporary challenges in developing and transitioning economies through both disciplinary and multidisciplinary approaches.
+You'll consistently benefit from our research-led teaching, ensuring you're exposed to the latest thinking in the field.

-Within the programme, you’ll be supported in developing complementary specialist areas of interest and you’ll have the flexibility to choose modules from a range of disciplines, including economics, agricultural policy, media, environmental justice, climate change, gender, and education.
+Throughout the programme, you’ll be supported in developing your specialist areas of interest, with the flexibility to choose from a wide range of modules across disciplines such as economics, agricultural policy, media, environmental justice, climate change, gender, and education.

-A Development Work Placement is a strongly recommended option in the summer semester, as an alternative to a dissertation.
-You’ll be able to work with a relevant organisation, writing an extended analytical report on your experience.
-The placement will allow you to reflect on and apply the ideas and concepts you’ll have learned throughout your studies.
-You’ll be able to look at humanitarian issues, the results agenda, project management systems, and other key topics within your chosen organisation.
+A Development Work Placement is a highly recommended alternative to a traditional dissertation.
+This opportunity allows you to work with a relevant organisation and produce an extended analytical report based on your experience.
+The placement enables you to apply and reflect on the theories and concepts covered throughout your studies, while gaining valuable insights into real-world humanitarian issues, the results agenda, project management systems, and other key areas within your chosen organisation.

 You’ll explore the ways development is changing, at the cutting edge of rapidly shifting geopolitical, social and economic realities.
 New actors are entering the field and disrupting traditional approaches to aid, as the sector also confronts the challenges of decolonising attitudes and practices.
 New funding models are emerging, from the power of philanthrocapitalism, to the financialisation of aid and the presence of private sector partnerships at the forefront of the Sustainable Development Goals.